Extension File (Table of Contents)

 - It will open a left pane window.
 There are a lot of options available in this pane.
-Refer below screenshot.
+Refer to the below screenshot.

 - Click on Save As option as shown below.

 - Now you need to select where you want to save the file in the system.
-Refer below screenshot.
+Refer to the below screenshot.

 - I have selected the Desktop for saving this file as a destination.

-- Under File name field, give the file name for the workbook.
+- Under the File name field, give the file name for the workbook.

 - Under Save as type field, we need to choose the file format.

-- Click on Save as type filed, it will open a list of format as shown in below screenshot.
+- Click on Save as type filed; it will open a list of formats as shown in the below screenshot.